 - Documentation that the proposed project will be consistent with priority conservation, restoration, and/or adaptation objectives in the best available landscape-scale information (e.g., landscape conservation cooperatives, rapid ecological assessments, and State and regional-level crucial habitat assessment tools [CHATs]).

-- Documentation that the proposed project can meet applicable programmatic design features adopted in the Solar PEIS Record of Decision (ROD) (Appendix A, Section A.4.1).
+- Documentation that the proposed project can meet applicable programmatic design features adopted in the 2012 Western Solar Plan (Appendix A, Section A.4.1).

 - Documentation that the applicant has coordinated with State and local (county and/or municipal) governments, including consideration of consistency with officially adopted plans and policies (e.g., comprehensive land use plans, open space plans, and conservation plans) and permit requirements (e.g., special use permits).

 - Documentation of the financial and technical capability of the applicant, including, but not limited to, the following:

 - International or domestic experience with solar energy projects on either Federal or non-Federal lands; and

 - Sufficient capitalization to carry out development, monitoring, and decommissioning, including the preliminary study phase of the project and the environmental review and clearance process.

 - Documentation that the proposed project is in an area with low or comparatively low resource conflicts and where conflicts can be resolved (as demonstrated through many of the factors that follow).